fredrikbaberg/hassio-addons/octoprint-extended/README.md

 This Addon-on allows you to run [OctoPrint](https://octoprint.org) on a device running [Home Assistant](https://home-assistant.io/).

-It contains only the basic features, to keep a small file size.
-An extended version will be available with support for camera, Klipper, build tools etc.
+It contains extended features.
+If you only need a base OctoPrint install, see octoprint-base.

 ## Installation